weijiangyb/kbb/README.md

-# kbb_scrapy
-web-scrape KBB used cars data
+# KBB used car data collection, data anaysis, and car prices prediction

 ## Objective:
-1. Using Scrapy library to scrpape used cars data from KBB.com#.
-Scraped data will be used to build prediction models for used cars.
+1. Using Scrapy library to collect used cars data from KBB.com#.

 2. Build prediction models